rust-lang/rust-bindgen/README.md

 ## C++ Usage

-This fork of rust-bindgen can handle a number of C++ features.
+This fork of rust-bindgen can handle a number of C++ features.</br>
 When passing in header files, the file will automatically be treated as C++ if it ends in ``.hpp``.
 If it doesn't, ``-x c++`` can be used to force C++ mode.